-(d) If a remote seller or marketplace facilitator fails to pay two (2) or more payments as required by the repayment plan agreement, the remote seller or marketplace facilitator shall be in default and the entire amount owed at the time of default shall become immediately due.
+(d) If a remote seller or marketplace facilitator fails to pay two or more payments in accordance with the terms of as required by the repayment plan agreement, the remote seller or marketplace facilitator shall be in default and the entire amount owed at the time of default shall become immediately due.
 The Commission will send the remote seller or marketplace facilitator a notice of default.
 The Commission may immediately foreclose on the sales tax lien or take any other remedy available under the law.
+[Ord.
+20-03 § 2 (Att.), 2020.]

-4.30.200 Remote Seller or Marketplace Facilitator Record Retention.
+4.30.200220 Remote seller or marketplace facilitator record retention.

 Remote sellers or marketplace facilitators shall keep and preserve suitable records of all sales made and such other books or accounts as may be necessary to determine the amount of tax which the remote seller or marketplace facilitator is obliged to collect.
-Remote sellers or marketplace facilitators shall preserve suitable records of sales for a period of six (6) years from the date of the return reporting such sales, and shall preserve for a period of six (6) years all invoices of goods and merchandise purchased for resale, and all such other books, invoices and records as may be necessary to accurately determine the amount of taxes which the remote seller or marketplace facilitator was obliged to collect under this chapter.
+Remote sellers or marketplace facilitators shall preserve suitable records of sales for a period of six three years from the date of the return reporting such sales, and shall preserve for a period of six three years all documentation supporting exempted sales invoices of goods and merchandise or servicespurchased for resale, and all such other books, invoices and records as may be necessary to accurately determine the amount of taxes which the remote seller or marketplace facilitator was obliged to collect under this chapter.
+[Ord.
+20-03 § 2 (Att.), 2020.]

-4.30.210 Cessation or Transfer of Business.
+4.30.210230 Cessation or transfer of business.

-(a) A remote seller or marketplace facilitator who sells, leases, conveys, forfeits, transfers or assigns the majority of their business interest, including a creditor or secured party, shall make a final sales tax return within thirty (30) days after the date of such conveyance.
+(a) A remote seller or marketplace facilitator who sells, leases, conveys, forfeits, assigns, gifts or otherwise transfers (collectively, a "transfer")or assigns the majority of their business interest, including to a creditor or secured party, shall make a final sales tax return within 30 days after the date of such conveyance.

-(b) At least ten (10) business days before any such sale is completed, the remote seller or marketplace facilitator shall send to the Commission, by approved communication (email confirmation, certified first-class mail, postage prepaid) a notice that the remote seller's or marketplace facilitator's interest is to be conveyed and shall include the name, address and telephone number of the person or entity to whom the interest is to be conveyed.
+(b) At least 10 business days before any such sale-transfer is completed, the remote seller or marketplace facilitator shall send to the Commission, by approved communication (email confirmation, certified first-class mail, postage prepaid) a notice that the remote seller's or marketplace facilitator's interest is to be conveyed and shall include the name, address and telephone number of the person or entity to whom the interest is to be conveyed.

-(c) Upon notice of sale and disclosure of buyer, the Commission shall be authorized to disclose the status of the remote seller's or marketplace facilitator's sales tax account to the named buyer or assignee.
+(c) Upon notice of sale-transfer and disclosure of buyer, the Commission shall be authorized to disclose the status of the remote seller's or marketplace facilitator's sales tax account to the named buyer or assignee.
+(11660-000-00699713;1) The Saint Paul City Code of Ordinances is current through Ordinance 20-04, and legislation passed t...